AKokulan/Flyte/README.md

 ## 03. Run the tasks and workflow

-Register the tasks and workflow and test
+Register the tasks and workflow and test from examples folder.